If you’re looking for tools to help you gauge what direction crypto prices are going in, the Bitcoin fear and greed index has proven to be a hit.

-While Bitcoin’s price is sitting very attractively for new investors, many wonder if it’s time to buy the dip.
+While Bitcoin’s price is very attractive for new investors, many wonders if it’s time to buy the dip.

-While extreme fear might be on the index at the moment, this shouldn’t discourage investors from entering the market.
+While extreme fear might be on the index, this shouldn’t discourage investors from entering the market.
 On the contrary, many experts believe it is a great time to buy Bitcoin.